-99305 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these 3 key components:

-a comprehensive examination; and

-medical decision making of moderate complexity.
+- 99305 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these 3 key components: - a comprehensive history; - a comprehensive examination; and - medical decision making of moderate complexity.

 Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
 Usually, the problem(s) requiring admission are of moderate severity.
 Physicians typically spend 35 minutes at the bedside and on the patient's facility floor or unit.